lance-amethyst/ixw/README.md

 IXW is a set of Web development framework base on IX library.

-There are 2 mode for create a new project:
+There are 2 modes for create a new project:
    "pure" -- only Web Frontend
-   "mixed" -- Both Web Frontend and Backend (need supported by shell, backend is based on Node.js) Default, "pure" mode is used.
+   "mixed" -- Both Web Frontend and Backend (need supported by shell, backend is based on Node.js) Normally, "pure" mode is used.

 To create a web project, clone this repository in your workspace and do as following:

 ##1. run `npm install` to load dependency packages
 ##2. run `node config` to create project configuration file : ixw-config.js;
     also you can create it by modify the template file : config-template.js;
-    Following is an examples :
+    Following is an example :

 <pre>
   module.exports = {